Optimistic England and Wales fans gear up for crunch ‘Battle of Britain’ match

 England fan Mick Martin, 62, from Aylesbury, said Wales are a “wounded animal” but added: “We should be good enough.
 If we’re not good enough to beat Wales or get a good result against Wales we really shouldn’t be here, should we?”

+David ‘Dai’ Jones from Pontypridd, South Wales, could not resist travelling to the game – despite receiving an ultimatum from his partner of 11 years.

+The 33-year-old electrician told the PA news agency: “I thought she might get over it in time, but I never would, so I made the decision to come.”

-Mr Martin said of England’s chances at the tournament: “We’re positive, we’re very optimistic – we’re deluded optimists, we’re stupid idiots really, it’s a rollercoaster but we always hope that we’re going to win and expect we’re going to win, but we’re not too down if we don’t.”
+Speaking of England’s chances at the tournament, Mr Martin said: “We’re positive, we’re very optimistic – we’re deluded optimists, we’re stupid idiots really, it’s a rollercoaster but we always hope that we’re going to win and expect we’re going to win, but we’re not too down if we don’t.”

 Tony Rogers and his three friends were the only Welsh supporters in the Red Lion pub, surrounded by an ever-growing sea of England fans.